Basic Page Sidebar Menu Penn Provost

 In the United States, you automatically own the copyright in your original creative authorship, such as your dissertation, once it is fixed in a tangible form (i.e., written down or recorded).
 United States law does not require you to include a copyright notice on your dissertation or to formally register with the U.S. Copyright Office in order to secure copyright protection over your work.
 However, there are some benefits to including a copyright notice and registering your work.
 See the Copyright Guide for more information or to schedule a consultation.

 If you use third party copyrighted material (images, quotations, datasets, figures), you are responsible for re-use of that material (see the Policy on Unauthorized Copying of Copyrighted Media).
 In many cases, you may be able to use copyrighted material under the “fair use” provision of U.S. copyright law.
 Consult the PhD Dissertation Formatting Guide and the PhD Dissertation Formatting Checklist for information on how to submit written permission from a copyright holder.
+Typically, you will need to request a permission letter and upload the letter as an Administrative Document in ETD Administrator.

 Any inventions that you make as part of your research for your degree and disclosed as part of your dissertation, and any patent or other intellectual property rights arising therefrom, are governed by the policies of the University of Pennsylvania, including the Patent and Tangible Research Property Policies and Procedures and Policy Relating to Copyrights and Commitment of Effort for Faculty.
 For more information, please contact the Penn Center for Innovation.